tsalohei/vaccin/README.md

 - Node.js, Express.js
 - PostgreSQL with Docker

-## Development environment
+## Using the application

 Frontend and backend are in their own subcatalogues.
+PostgreSQL database is run in a Docker container.

+First, clone the project.
+Then open three tabs in the terminal.
+Open the frontend catalogue in the first, backend catalogue in the second, and root of the project in the third.

 ### Frontend